muhad-bk/k6-auth/README.md

 To get otp use magic auth link mutation and verify auth link mutation for verify otp process.

 To get help with this package join the conversation in [Slack](https://community.keystonejs.com/), or [Github](https://github.com/keystonejs/keystone/).

+If you have any custom package/plugins requirements, feel free to connect on https://twitter.com/Muhad_BK